 No

 The Sugarloaf Trailhead (Wilkie Sugar Loaf trail) typically takes 1h30 to complete.
-This timeframe accounts for the 3.2 km distance and 320 m elevation gain, though individual pace may vary based on fitness level and trail conditions.
+This timeframe accounts for the 3.2 km distance and 320 m elevation gain, though individual times may vary based on fitness level and pace.

-The Sugarloaf Trailhead (Wilkie Sugar Loaf trail) covers a distance of 3.2 km.
-Combined with the moderate difficulty rating and 320 m elevation gain, this makes it a suitable hike for those with basic hiking experience.
+The Sugarloaf Trailhead (Wilkie Sugar Loaf trail) is 3.2 km long.
+Combined with the moderate difficulty rating and 320 m elevation gain, this makes it a manageable hike for those with a reasonable fitness level.

-The Sugarloaf Trailhead (Wilkie Sugar Loaf trail) is rated as moderate difficulty, making it appropriate for hikers with some experience and reasonable fitness levels.
-The 320 m elevation gain and 1h30 duration require preparation, but it is not considered an advanced hike.
+The Sugarloaf Trailhead (Wilkie Sugar Loaf trail) is rated as moderate difficulty, which means it is suitable for hikers with some experience and a reasonable fitness level.
+Beginners should be prepared for the 320 m elevation gain over 3.2 km.

 Didn't find your answer?